 Ever since the first hybrid-electric vehicles hit showrooms right around the turn of the millennium, buyers have been wowed by the seemingly incredible fuel economy given by the combination of a gas engine, an electric motor, and a large battery pack.
 Celebrities, always conscious of their outsized influence, queued to buy and be seen in the Toyota Prius—a compact hybrid sedan with styling that was unmistakable for anything else.

-Indeed, hybrids have become an incredibly popular type of motor vehicle, as over 5 million have been sold over the past two decades according to the United States Department of Energy.
+Indeed, hybrids have become an incredibly popular type of motor vehicle.
 You’d think that using less gasoline would a win for the environment—and you’d be right.
 But there might be a catch.
 The big battery that makes a hybrid possible might actually be just as bad as burning too much gasoline.

 Hybrid?
 Electric?
 EV?
 Plug-In?
 What’s the difference?

 Let’s line up some definitions here, since we will be primarily dealing with hybrids—but a few other categories of car share some similar components:

 - Hybrid: A vehicle that uses both a traditional gasoline engine and an electric motor to drive the vehicle.
 Sometimes referred to as HEV (Hybrid Electric Vehicle).
 Examples include the Toyota Prius and Honda Insight, among many others.

 - Electric vehicle—often referred to as EV: These vehicles use only electricity to power the vehicle, and thus must be plugged into a charging station or a home wall plug to recharge.
 A popular example is the entire Tesla lineup.